-It provides image-guided stereotactic radiosurgery and radiotherapy with high precision to treat tumours and lesions in various parts of the body, including lungs, breasts, head, and neck.
+It is a medical linear accelerator that provides highly precise image-guided stereotactic radiosurgery and radiotherapy to treat tumours and lesions in various body parts, including lungs, breasts, head and neck.

 The device received marketing approval in China in April 2011 and in Japan in June 2011.
 The US Food and Drug Administration (FDA) granted pre-market approval to the device for clinical use in August 2011.
-The device also holds CE mark.
+The device also holds a CE mark.

 The beam-producing system is installed in a vault in the healthcare settings to provide shielding from radiation, while the control panel that uses the device software is placed outside the treatment room.